Albert Lamorisse: Life

+The Red Balloon

 Lamorisse's best known work is the short film The Red Balloon (1956), which earned him the Palme d'Or Grand Prize at the Cannes Film Festival, and an Oscar for writing the Best Original Screenplay in 1956.

+Films, documentaries and Risk

-Lamorisse also wrote, directed and produced the well-regarded films Stowaway in the Sky (1960) and Circus Angel, as well as the documentaries Versailles and Paris Jamais Vu.
+Lamorisse also wrote, directed and produced the films Stowaway in the Sky (1960) and Circus Angel, as well as the documentaries Versailles and Paris Jamais Vu.
 In addition to films, he created the popular strategy board game Risk in 1957, originally with the title La Conquête du Monde (The Conquest of the World).
-In the mid-sixties Lamorisse shot parts of The Prospect of Iceland, a documentary about Iceland, which was made by Henry Sandoz and commissioned by NATO.
+In the mid-1960s Lamorisse shot parts of The Prospect of Iceland, a documentary about Iceland, which was made by Henry Sandoz and commissioned by NATO.

+Helicopter crash in Iran and Oscar nomination

-Lamorisse died in a helicopter crash while filming the documentary Le Vent des amoureux (The Lovers' Wind), during a helicopter-tour of Iran in 1970.
+Lamorisse died in a helicopter crash while filming the documentary Le Vent des amoureux (The Lovers' Wind), during a helicopter tour of Iran in 1970.
 His son and widow completed the film, based on his production notes, and released it eight years later.
 It was nominated for a posthumous Oscar for best documentary.
-The title The Lover's Wind is translated into Bad-e Saba in Persian.
+The title The Lovers' Wind is translated into Bad-e Saba in Persian.
 A saba wind is a gentle wind that blows from the northeast, symbolizing the whispers of lovers.

-Lamorisse and his wife had three children: a son named Pascal and two daughters named Sabine and Fanny.
+Albert and Claude Lamorisse had three children named Pascal, Sabine, and Fanny.
 Pascal and Sabine were featured in The Red Balloon.